Shreeshrii/tess5train-fonts/README.md

 train using lstmf files generated using `langdata/eng/eng.layer.training_text` with about 45 fonts for 50000 iterations.
 The script will take a while to run.

+*CHECKPOINT FILE AT 49100 ITERATIONS IS PROVIDED IN THE SUBMODULE IN `tesstutorial/eng_layer_eng` FOLDER TO MAKE THE TRAINING FASTER TO RUN.

 Improved recognition will  require more samples of the characters being added and using fonts that can render those characters for larger number of iterations to bring down the character error rate.